casbin/casbin/README.md

 [![Release](https://img.shields.io/github/release/hsluoyz/casbin.svg)](https://github.com/hsluoyz/casbin/releases/latest)
 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/casbin/lobby)

+**Note**: The plugins and middleware based on casbin can be found at: https://github.com/casbin

 ![Npcap Logo](casbin-logo.png)

 casbin is a powerful and efficient open-source access control library for Golang projects.
 It provides support for enforcing authorization based on various models.
 By far, the access control models supported by casbin are: